Mijux/github-style/README.md

 ## deploy.sh example

 There are various way to deploy to github, here is a link to official [document](https://gohugo.io/hosting-and-deployment/hosting-on-github/).

-Here is an sample.
-Note line 22 have `env HUGO_ENV="production"`, makes sure googleAnalysis is loaded during production, but is not loaded when we are testing it in localhost.

 ```bash
 #!/bin/sh